There are several blocks of walking streets, and in each they sell something, feed you something, show something:

 Victoria Peak, or “The Peak” for short as many Hong Kongers call it, is the highest point on Hong Kong Island.
 Its height is 554 meters above sea level.
 From there you can see a gorgeous and breathtaking view of the business center of Hong Kong with its many skyscrapers, Victoria Harbor and Kowloon in the distance.

 The easiest and most economical way is to walk to the top, but the Peak Tram funicular is very popular among tourists and starts near the Central metro station.
-It looks like a tram and for 28HK$ one way or 40HK$ both ways it will save your effort and time.
+It looks like a tram and for 28HK$ one way or 40HK$ round trip it will save your effort and time.
 At the top there are two observation platforms, one a little lower and free, and the second a little higher and paid.
 The paid platform is called Sky Terrace 428 (according to the height above sea level) and costs 40HK$.
 If you make it to Victoria Peak, we recommend you spend this money.
 Let this be one of the most tourist places throughout Hong Kong, however, the view from there will make you forget about the crowds of people around.
 It is stunning both during the day and at night, and if you want to see both at once, get there around 5 pm - then you will be able to catch both light and dark hours of the day.
 And yes, as you probably already guessed, the observation deck is not located on the very high point Victoria Peak, but this should not disappoint you at all. :)

 On the map: Google Maps